 1. Brush After Drinking or Eating

-The best way, but not always the easiest is to simply brush your teeth after eating or drinking something.
-This takes a lot of persistence and can even be kind of difficult depending on where you are at the time.
 Most food does not stain teeth, but if you are a coffee drinker or if you smoke, you can pretty much count on having discolored teeth over time due to thinning enamel and/or staining.
-If this is the case then having your teeth cleaned every three months may be in order, besides trying some of the natural remedies listed here.
+If this is the case, then having your teeth cleaned every three months may be in order, besides trying some of the natural remedies listed here.

 2. Baking Soda and Hydrogen Peroxide

 To use these products safely to whiten your teeth, brush your teeth as usual first, making sure to reach the back of the teeth too.
-Baking soda is a gritty substance like sandpaper so be careful that you have enough hydrogen peroxide mixed in with the soda because if you don’t it can very well scrub the enamel right off your teeth.
+Baking soda is a gritty substance like sandpaper so be careful that you have enough hydrogen peroxide mixed in with the soda — because if you don’t it can very well scrub the enamel right off your teeth.
 This is a big problem, considering enamel does not grow back.
-The paste should not be gritty at all, and in fact it should be a runnier paste than a stiff paste.
+The paste should not be gritty at all; in fact, it should be a runnier paste than a stiff paste.
 Rub the paste onto your teeth for about 30 seconds, then rinse well.
 For guidance when using baking soda on your teeth you can also refer to these directions for making homemade remineralizing toothpaste or homemade probiotic toothpaste.

 5. Lemon or Orange Peels